Reimagining HR with the Digital Tech Boom

 A glance at the gaming industry is all that you need to do to understand where the technology is heading.
 Yes, it is expected that Virtual Reality or VR and Augmented Reality or AR will evolve significantly in the coming years.
 In fact, VR technology is expected to drive digital engagement across workplaces in the near future.

 Simply imagine using the Augmented Reality or Virtual Reality technology to engage employees or learners.
-It can be a boon in corporate training as well as employee on-boarding.
+It can be a boon in corporate training as well as employee onboarding.
 The ability to overlay virtual networking stuffs on walls could be the simplest way to train a newly hired networking engineer.
-The same can be leveraged to train employees across different processes and department, be it an automobile company or an oil-rig in the middle of the sea.
+The same can be leveraged to train employees across different processes and departments, be it an automobile company or an oil-rig in the middle of the sea.

 Virtual Reality is coming to HR!

 Almost every smartphone maker today is offering VR headsets.
 There is a race to get the consumers hooked to VR technology.
 However, the fact is that compelling content would be the key to drive VR adoption rates in the long-run.
 VR certainly can be a great tool for HR, as they can develop VR-themed simulations that offer employees a virtual feel of the company’s culture and much more.
-Virtual tours and experiences could prove to be immensely beneficial for the HR to improve candidate experience and employee engagement.
+Virtual tours and experiences could prove to be immensely beneficial for HR to improve candidate experience and employee engagement.

 Artificial Intelligence (AI): The Future of People Management

 AI is set to disrupt businesses and people management like never before.
-Yes, we can expect to see voice-based digital assistant like (Siri) in workplaces that can decipher and perform user commands.
+Yes, we can expect to see voice-based digital assistants like (Siri) in workplaces that can decipher and perform user commands.
 This can be useful in improving productivity or for learning purposes.
-For example, it can be useful in suggesting articles and blogs to read or pinpoint experts in the company, who are available to answer queries on a particular theme or subject matter.
+For example, it can be useful in suggesting articles and blogs read or pinpoint experts in the company, who are available to answer queries on a particular theme or subject matter.
 AI is all set to drive people management in workplaces.

 As HR functions are emerging as more accountable when it comes to driving results for a business these days, harnessing digital technology comes as a life-changing thing for HR leaders and managers.

 To know how advanced enterprise technology like cloud-computing can put your HR on the right foot, contact us here.
-You can also give us a shout-out at our Facebook and Twitter or write to us at firstname.lastname@example.org or simply SMS SAGE to 56767.
+You can also give us a shout-out at our Facebook and Twitter or write to us at email@example.com

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Pocket HRMS.